Scott Wedgewood: Playing career

-2011-2016: Junior hockey, NHL debut with Devils
+Junior

-During his fourth and final year of major junior hockey in the 2011–12 season with the Plymouth Whalers in the Ontario Hockey League, Wedgewood was signed by the New Jersey Devils to a three-year, entry-level contract on March 20, 2012.
+During the 2009–10 OHL season, Wedgewood served as a backup to goaltender Matt Hackett while playing for the Plymouth Whalers.
+After Hackett was suspended in game three of the conference semifinals against the Windsor Spitfires for deliberately injuring an opposing player, Wedgewood made his first career playoff start for the Whalers, making 70 saves in a 3–2 loss in overtime, which later became known as the "Wedgewood Game".
+His tremendous performance attracted the attention of NHL scouts, and Wedgewood was drafted 84th overall in the third round by the New Jersey Devils.
+During his fourth and final year of major junior hockey in the 2011–12 season with the Whalers, Wedgewood was signed by the Devils to a three-year, entry-level contract on March 20, 2012.

+New Jersey Devils

 In the 2015–16 season, on March 20, 2016, he won his NHL debut for the Devils against the Columbus Blue Jackets.
 In his second game for the Devils, Wedgewood recorded his first NHL shutout against the Pittsburgh Penguins.

-2017-present: Playing with the Coyotes and Stars

 On July 25, 2017, Wedgewood agreed to return for his sixth season within the Devils organization in agreeing to a one-year, two-way contract extension.
 He was assigned to begin the 2017–18 season, with inaugural AHL affiliate the Binghamton Devils.
 He recorded a win in his only game with Binghamton before he was recalled by the Devils due to an injury to starting goaltender Cory Schneider.

+Arizona Coyotes, Los Angeles Kings

-With the return to health for Schneider, Wedgewood was traded by the Devils to the Arizona Coyotes in exchange for a fifth-round pick in the 2018 NHL Entry Draft on October 28, 2017.
+With the return to health for Schneider, Wedgewood was traded by the Devils to the Arizona Coyotes in exchange for a fifth-round pick in the 2018 NHL entry draft on October 28, 2017.
 However, on February 21, 2018, Wedgewood, and forward Tobias Rieder, were traded to the Los Angeles Kings in exchange for goaltender Darcy Kuemper.
 He did not play with the Kings, and spent the duration of his contract with the Kings' AHL affiliate, the Ontario Reign.

+Buffalo Sabres and Tampa Bay Lightning

 As a free agent from the Kings, Wedgewood signed a one-year, two-way contract with the Buffalo Sabres on July 1, 2018.
 In the 2018–19 season, Wedgewood played exclusively with the Sabres AHL affiliate, the Rochester Americans.
 In 48 appearances with the Americans he posted 28 wins with a .908 save percentage.

 Concluding his contract with the Sabres, Wedgewood left as a free agent to sign a one-year, two-way contract with the Tampa Bay Lightning on July 1, 2019.
 On December 6, while playing for the Syracuse Crunch, he left the game early because he sustained a lower body injury.
 He would be out for 4–6 weeks.
 He returned on January 20, where he made 26 saves in a 4–2 Crunch win over the Utica Comets.
 Wedgewood was one of the eight players called up to the Lightning for their training camp prior to the 2020 Stanley Cup playoffs.